Tower Hamlets Council takes action to improve housing standards

 In response to Grenfell, the Government introduced a range of legislation to ensure residents are safe in their homes, have a stronger voice and greater opportunity to hold their landlord to account.
 A suite of new and revised consumer standards came into force on 1 April 2024 which all providers of social housing must meet.

-A report to Cabinet next week (27 November) will recommend the setting-up of a Housing Cabinet Sub-Committee to strengthen governance and ensure improvements are delivered on time.
+A report to Cabinet recommended the setting-up of a Housing Cabinet Sub-Committee to strengthen governance and ensure improvements are delivered on time.
 The first meeting of this sub-committee is expected to take place in January.

 Frequently asked questions